LaserLon/Project2/README.md

 A secondary goal of the project was to build online gaming profiles for class members who were willing to share their information and then do a prediction on their profiles.

 # Overview of Data Collection and Analysis
-The data set that was used was found on kagle.  [link](https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset/code)
+The data set that was used was found on kaggle.  [link](https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset/code)
 The data set is free to use as per licence found [here](https://creativecommons.org/licenses/by/4.0/)

 The data was in very good shape with no missing values and did not require any additional cleaning.
-It did require OneHotEncoding to prepare the object features for use in the models.
+It did require OneHotEncoding to prepare the object features and scaling to prepare numeric features for use in the models.

 Seven different classification models were used: KNN, Logistic Regression, SVM, Decision Tree, Random Forest, Gradient Boosting, and Adaboost.

 Elbow diagrams were developed on KNN, Random Forest, and Gradient Boosting to better optimize each of them.

 # Results
 The final presentation of results can be found in the Power Point file [here](https://github.com/LaserLon/Project2/blob/main/Project2/Project-2-Presentation.pptx).
-The two best models identified through analysis were Random Forest and Gradient Boosting.
+The two best-performing models identified through analysis were Random Forest and Gradient Boosting.
+They showed the highest accuracy and stability in both training and test sets.
+Detailed performance metrics, including accuracy, R-squared, MSE, and RMSE, are summarized in the final results.

 The following table summarizes the training and test accuracy scores as well as the difference between them, the R2, mean square, and root mean square values.

 ![alt text](image.png)